 - U.S. citizens must register online in STEP to receive up-to-date information from the U.S. Embassy.

-- All consular section appointments for visa and DNA services have been cancelled until further notice.
-We do not know when these services will resume.
+- All consular section appointments for most visa and DNA services have been cancelled until further notice, with the exception below.
+We do not know when additional services will resume.

 - Guinean National Health Service at https://anss-guinee.org/